BolverBlitz/HCL-Communities-Cloner/README.md

 ## Usage
 Execute the script with optional parameters for `Route` and `Delay`:

-- `Route`: Can be either "my" or "owned". "my" refers to communities you are a member of, while "owned" refers to communities you own.
-(Optional, default is "my")
+- `Route`: Can be either "allmy" or "owned". "allmy" refers to communities you are a member of, while "owned" refers to communities you own.
+(Optional, default is "allmy")
 - `Delay`: Specifies the wait time in milliseconds (ms) between requests.
 This can be adjusted based on your server's response time.
 (Optional, default is 0 ms)

 ```powershell